 Balance transfer and 0% APR cards

-A balance transfer card is a credit card that allows you to transfer balances from other accounts to it in order to avoid paying a high APR (annual percentage rate).
-Most balance transfer cards offer a 0% introductory APR for a set period of time to help card holders avoid expensive interest payments on existing debt.
+A balance transfer card is a credit card that allows you to transfer balances from other accounts to the new card in order to avoid paying a high APR (annual percentage rate).
+Most balance transfer cards offer a 0% introductory APR for a set period of time to help cardholders avoid expensive interest payments on existing debt.

-However, balance transfers almost always charge a balance transfer fee of around 3% to 5% on the total amount of debt you are transferring.
-Besides credit card debt, some balance transfer cards will let you move other forms of debt onto the card, like auto and personal loans.
+However, balance transfers almost always charge a balance transfer fee of around 3% to 5% of the total amount of debt you are transferring.

 Check out Kiplinger’s picks for best balance transfer cards of 2023.

-For those who travel often, opting for a travel card can be a valuable tool.
+The right travel card can be a valuable tool for frequent travelers.
 Travel cards are designed to earn cardholders points or miles that can be used to pay for travel expenses.
-They also come with additional benefits that appeal to travellers as well, such as free checked baggage, rental protections, lounge access and priority boarding.
+They also come with additional benefits that appeal to travelers as well, such as free checked baggage, rental protections, lounge access and priority boarding.
 Many also have no foreign transaction fees.
 Some travel cards allow you to redeem points or miles through airline and hotel partners, while others are co-branded to a specific airline, like Delta or United.

 Check out Kiplinger’s picks for best travel rewards cards of 2023.

 Student credit cards are a form of “starter card” for college students with limited credit history.
-Since they’re designed as a way for young adults to start building credit, they don’t usually have as strict requirements for approval or carry annual fees.
-Many student cards also offer rewards in categories that appeal to students, like cash back on dining and entertainment, while others make earning rewards easy with flat-rate cash back for cardholders as they begin their credit journey.
+Since they’re designed as a way for young adults to start building credit, they don’t usually have as strict requirements for approval as other cards, or carry annual fees.
+Many student cards also offer rewards in categories that appeal to students, like dining and entertainment, while others make earning rewards easy with flat-rate cash back for cardholders as they begin their credit journey.

 Check out Kiplinger’s picks for best student credit cards of 2023.

 Secured cards are available for those with little to no credit history or overall bad credit.
-With a secured card, your credit limit is determined by the size of the cash deposit you make upfront, so you’ll still be able to start building credit history, but the lender won’t have to take a risk on you.
+When using a secured card, your credit limit is determined by the size of the cash deposit you make upfront.
+You’ll still be able to start building a credit history, but the lender won’t have to take a risk on you.
 These cards typically won’t have the same lending power as most cards, but they’re a great place to start if you’re looking to build credit from the ground up or improve your poor credit score.
 In fact, some secured cards will automatically upgrade you to an unsecured card if you show a history of good credit management.

 Small business credit cards